Lagers – U.S. Open Beer Championship Categories

 Color SRM: 4-5.5

-• Perceived Malt Aroma & Flavor: Malt character is low to medium, with chocolate, roast, bread or biscuit aromas and flavors contributed by the use of dark Munich malt.
+Perceived Malt Aroma & Flavor: Malt character is low to medium, with chocolate, roast, bread, or biscuit aromas and flavors contributed by using dark Munich malt or other specialty malts.

-• Perceived Hop Aroma & Flavor: Very low to low, derived from noble-type hops.
+Perceived Hop Aroma & Flavor: Very low to low, with attributes typical of noble-type hops.

-• Fermentation Characteristics: Fruity-estery and diacetyl aromas and flavors should not be perceived
+Fermentation Characteristics: Fruity esters and diacetyl should not be present

 IBU: 16-25

-• Fermentation Characteristics: Fruity-estery and diacetyl aromas and flavors should not be perceived
+Fermentation Characteristics: Fruity esters and diacetyl should not be present

 IBU: 18-25